 Each lab member will be trained in protocols regarding lab entry, chemical storage, disposal of materials, limiting exposure and personal protective equipment (PPE) as described in the chemical hygiene plan.
 Lab members must also take additional training in order to handle extremely hazardous chemicals such as concentrated acids, oxidizers, and toxins.
 Supplementary and refresher training is also available, and well utilized by many lab members.

-In order to gain access into the cleanroom, users are required to take and pass a short test on our documented rules and safety protocols.
-Please read the following chemical hygiene plan for learning these protocols and completing the multiple choice test:
+In order to gain access into the cleanroom, users are required to take and pass a short test on our Policies and Procedures.

 Bringing Chemicals into the Lab